KristianTan/IoTSmartMeter/README.md

 # IoT Smart Meter and Smart Device Control System

 This project is for a raspberry pi to control and track the usage of connected mains devices.
 The project is contained within a Flask application with can be found on the localhost at port 8090 when run.
+The 7 inch display is optional, and is used to display the webpage with a touchscreen interface, however if the monitor is not used, the web page can be accessed by any device on the network by navigating to https://localhost:8090.

+The web application allows for control over the connected devices and to monitor the energy used by the devices.

 ### Running the application
 To run the application clone the project and run the app.py file using Python3 on the Raspberry Pi using this command: